grongierisc/iris-python-article/ArticleModule.md

 ### A Module is a Folder with an `__init__.py` File

-Wow, and can a folder be a module?
+Wow, can a folder be a module?
 Yes, it can!

 A folder can be a module if it contains an `__init__.py` file.
 This file can be empty or contain initialization code for the module.